How to make basic ricotta

 Add the cream

 Actually, you can add the cream at any time, or you can omit it altogether.
 If you do omit the cream, the cheese will be a little harder, and will resemble panneer.
 This is good for making into a haloumi type of cheese.

 Stir for a couple of minutes then add the vinegar stirring all the time.
 You will see curds forming all the time.
 Turn off the heat and keep stirring for a while and then, after a couple of minutes, stop.
-Put a lid on the pan and simply leave to cool.
+Ladle into a mould or a colander or a cheesecloth to drain.